floatdrop/gulp-bem/readme.md

 ### bem.objects([levels], [options])

 It will parse and emit all [BEM objects](https://github.com/floatdrop/bem-object) from levels directories.
-You can read more about parsing `*.deps.js` files in [bem-object readme](https://github.com/floatdrop/bem-object#bem-object----).

 ###### options
 Type: `Object`